nus-cs2113-AY2021S1/tp/docs/UserGuide.md

 Quiz 1: 1/1 -- Excellent
 Quiz 2: 0/1 -- Fail
 </code></pre>
+> :scroll: Ensure that at least one quiz has been attempted under the subject or topic.

 ### 4.7 Storing data <a name="store"> </a>
 When you exit the application, the data you have added to the program is automatically saved to the disk.
 Similarly,